InjectiveLabs/solidity-contracts/demos/exchange-direct/README.md

 # Exchange Precompile Demo - Direct Contract Trading

-This demo shows how to write a smart-contract that uses the exchange precompile, and how this smart-contract can be deployed and called using commonly used tools like `forge` and `cast`.
+This demo demonstrates how to deploy and interact with a smart contract that uses Injective's Exchange Precompile.
+The demo walks through deploying an existing `ExchangeDemo` contract and calling its methods to perform exchange operations like deposits, withdrawals, and order creation.

+The demo uses standard Ethereum development tools (`forge` and `cast`) to interact with the smart contract on a local Injective testnet.

 ## Trading Methods